 There are nearly five million of us in the UK who are self-employed now.
 According to the Office for National Statistics, that figure’s been steadily on the rise for years.
 Being self-employed must have something going for it.

-However, there are disadvantages.
+However, there are disadvantages of being self-employed.
 You have no regular income, paid holidays or statutory sick pay.
-You have to pay your own pension as well.
+You have to pay your own pension as well as submitting your own taxes.
 There’s a lot more paperwork, and being on your own there’s little or no structure to your day.

 So before going self-employed, think hard about whether this is the right choice for you.
 It’s a decision that’ll have quite an impact on your finances and your personal life, so check you have the right skills and character.